-Should necessity arise for urgent promulgation of Union laws between sessions of the Supreme Council, the President of the Union together with the Council of Ministers may promulgate the necessary laws in the from of decrees which shall have the force of law, provided that they are not inconsistent with the Constitution.
+Art.
+113. Should necessity arise for urgent promulgation of Union laws between sessions of the Supreme Council, the President of the Union together with the Council of Ministers may promulgate the necessary laws in the form of decree which shall have the force of law, provided that they are not inconsistent with the Constitution.

 Such decree-laws must be referred to the Supreme Council within a week at the maximum for assent or rejection.
-If they are approved, they shall have the force of law and the Federal National Council shall be notified at its next meeting.
+If they are approved, they shall have the force of law and the Union National Assembly shall be notified at its next meeting.